raprasad/dataverse-helper-scripts/system-thoughts/issues-with-primefaces.md

 # Thoughts on Primefaces

 ## (1) Incompatible with Bootstrap (and other JS libraries)
----

 Sequence on most Dataverse pages:

 1. Page loads.
 Custom javascript executes to bind bootstrap components.
-2. A Primefaces AJAX function reloads part of the page.
+2. User action triggers Primefaces AJAX to reload part of the page.
 3. **This breaks bootstrap**
 4. Custom javascript is called again to rebind bootstrap components.